Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/README.md

 **Cluster Monitor** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/tree/master/linux_sql)]: The project will be use by Jarvis Linux Cluster administrator (LCA) to manage 10 server node that connect to each other.
 They want project to record hardware spec of each server, and real time resource usage, so the plan is to design one MVP for them.
 The project implements by bash script and postgresSql, Linux command line, docker and  IDE.
 Manual testing done, by running the bash script and check the related tables to see if the data created properly.

+**RDBMS and SQL** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/tree/master/linux_sql/sql)]: Created SQL queries to retrieve data from multiple tables.
+A PostgreSQL instance using docker was utilized to load sample data and test the results of the queries.
+Git was used as version control for the project.

+**Core Java Apps** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/tree/master/core_java/jdbc)]: Developed proficiency in data access patterns and JDBC by performing data manipulation tasks on the hplussport PostgreSQL database.
+Utilized Dbeaver and Intellij Idea for database management, Docker for containerization, PostgreSQL and PSQL CLI tool for database creation and manipulation, JDBC for data access, and Maven for build automation.

 ## Highlighted Projects
 **McDonald's Application** [[GitHub](https://github.com/FarnazTowhidi/macDonald)]: Solo, 1 week project for DRY REST API of fully-functional styled inventory application.
 Technologies used, Express/Node and MongoDB, Python.